top of page

 cnpq_edited.jpg

-Also, I am interested in studying (asymptotical) properties of random structures inspired by biological questions, and related subjects of discrete mathematics.
-This includes from percolation and random graph models to some branching processes with selection.
-Finally, and more recently, I started to get involved in studying an algebraic structure called evolution algebra.
-My interest in this subject is because it has been suggested in the literature the existence of a nice interplay between this concept and some notions related to discrete-time Markov chains.
+Furthermore, I am interested in studying the asymptotic properties of random structures inspired by biological questions and related subjects in discrete mathematics.
+This encompasses percolation and random graph models, as well as some branching processes with selection.
+Recently, I have also begun to explore the algebraic structure known as evolution algebra.
+My interest in this subject is motivated by the suggestion in the literature that there is a fruitful interplay between this concept and some notions related to discrete-time Markov chains.

 ... and some curiosities!